Gastroenterology Tests and Procedures

-Be sure to let your doctor know about any recent infections or illnesses, as well as any chronic conditions that you have, such as diabetes, asthma, heart disease, thyroid problems, and kidney disease.
+- Be sure to let your doctor know about any recent infections or illnesses, as well as any chronic conditions that you have, such as diabetes, asthma, heart disease, thyroid problems, and kidney disease.

-You will be asked to stop eating and drinking about four hours before the procedure.
+- You will be asked to stop eating and drinking about four hours before the procedure.

-You may wear a gown during CT enterography, but you should wear comfortable, loose-fitting clothes the day of the procedure.
+- You may wear a gown during CT enterography, but you should wear comfortable, loose-fitting clothes the day of the procedure.

-Remember to remove all jewelry and other metal objects, and ask whether you need to remove any hearing aids and metal dental devices that can be taken out.
+- Remember to remove all jewelry and other metal objects, and ask whether you need to remove any hearing aids and metal dental devices that can be taken out.

-The first step in a CT enterography is to drink a few glasses of liquid over the course of about an hour.
+- Before the test, you will need to drink a few glasses of liquid over the course of about an hour.
 The liquid includes the contrast material that will help the radiologist better see the inside of your small intestine on the CT scan.
 Instead of drinking a contrast solution, you may have it given by enema.

-After you have finished drinking the contrast liquid solution, you will lie on a table, probably on your back.
+- After you have finished drinking the contrast liquid solution, you will lie on a table, probably on your back.
 As you lie on the table, it will slowly move through the CT scanning machine to capture the X-ray images.

 A radiologist will review your test results and send them to your doctor.
 You will then have a follow-up phone call or visit with your doctor to discuss the results and next steps.